ESCSS-labs/ESCSS-SCSS/README.md

 ### Why are the default values of breakpoints(sm、md..) set to 0px?

 1. I think it's fair to earn money for my work.
 2. Each project has unique breakpoints, and it's relatively easy to trigger my license [AGPL-3.0, §13](https://www.gnu.org/licenses/agpl-3.0.en.html) to open source.
-As I’m not a lawyer, there could be misunderstandings, so I trigger the licensing obligations(to open source).
-It’s up to you (the company) to decide whether or not to use this project.
+As I’m not a lawyer, there could be misunderstandings, so I trigger the licensing obligations(to open source) and let you make a decision.

 ### What is Atomic CSS?